Tropical Storm Haikui (2017)

-Tropical Storm Haikui, known in the Philippines as Tropical Storm Salome, was a weak tropical cyclone that affected the Philippine archipelagos of Luzon and Visayas.
+Tropical Storm Haikui, known in the Philippines as Tropical Storm Salome, was a weak tropical cyclone that affected the Philippine archipelagos of Luzon and Visayas in early-November 2017.
 Forming as the twenty-fourth named storm of the 2017 typhoon season, Haikui developed as a tropical depression to the east of Samar on November 9.
 Traversing some Philippine islands, the system gradually intensified into a named tropical storm by November 10.
 In that same day, Haikui emerged to the South China Sea.
+By November 12, the Japan Meteorological History downgraded the storm into a tropical depression.
+The storm dissipated on November 13, while meteorologists from the USA recorded the storm until November 14.

+In preparation for the storm, Tropical Cyclone Signals were raised in 15 provinces in the Philippines.
+The storm created heavy rainfall in Luzon, suspending classes in the archipelago.
+The storm also affected China, with floods and heavy rainfall in some parts of China.
+In total, the storm caused 4.26 million US dollars in damage.

 Meteorological history

 On November 8, a tropical disturbance had developed about 709 km (441 mi) southeast of Sorsogon.
-After some organization, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert.
+After some expanding, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert.
 By 00:00 UTC of November 9, the PAGASA began tracking on the system, giving the local name Salome.
 The JTWC issued their first advisory on Salome three hours later, designating the system as 30W.
 The Japan Meteorological Agency (JMA) followed suit a few hours later, as they classified it as a tropical depression with winds of 55 km/h (35 mph).
 Satellite imagery found a consolidating low-level circulation center (LLCC) with convective banding wrapping into it.
 By 12:00 UTC of the same day, the JMA upgraded the system to a tropical storm, naming it Haikui, the twenty-fourth named storm of the season.
-Around the same time it was named, the PAGASA indicated that Haikui made landfall in San Juan, Batangas.
+Around the same time it was named, the PAGASA indicated that Haikui made landfall in San Juan, Batangas, cutting the Ticao Pass.

 While traversing Southern Luzon, Haikui's LLCC became defined while its structure had greatly improved with a convective structure.
 Despite a slight deterioration of its structure with some warming in its cloud tops, Haikui was located over in a favorable environment with "very" warm sea-surface temperatures of 30 °C (86 °F), a low shear and a pronounced poleward outflow.
 By November 10, the JTWC finally upgraded Haikui to a tropical storm after a sudden burst of deep convection occurred near its center.
+In that time, the storm was located 55 km southwest of Subic, Zambales.
+Because of the burst, the storm weakened, with fragile convection and a fully exposed LLCC.
+By November 12, the Japan Meteorological Agency issued their final advisory on the storm, downgrading the storm to a tropical depression.
+The storm dissipated on November 13, with the USA recording the storm until November 14.